BRYN4444/HitmanRoulette/README.md

   * **"Tango With Diana" Exit:** Removing this exit while I reevaluate it.
 This exit is only viable in Mission Mode after a specific mission story.
 I'll need to test a few things and do some backend work if it can be added back properly.
 * **HITMAN 2:**
   * **A Silver Tongue:** Updated Mission Image to match the one in game.
 I originally used a separate one because I felt it matched the other Special Assignments better.
 But it was the lone exception, so it's changed now.
-* **Plans:**
-  * Contracts Mode Targets for the Dartmoor Garden Show, as well as potential Extra/Photo objectives if I can come up with any more.
-  * Still planning to go through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
-Personal issues and other games got in the way of updates here for a while, sorry.

 ---